You’re not alone

 Are you feeling stressed and exhausted from all the turmoil we’re in?

 The pandemic, economy, politics, you name it; we live in such an unpredictable world today.
 Stress and anxiety were already big issues even before 2020.
-Now we are months into the pandemic, and many are experiencing more stress and frustrations during these times of uncertainty, especially with the coronavirus.
+Now we are more than 7 months into the pandemic, and many are experiencing increased stress and frustrations during these times of uncertainty.
 If you’re overwhelmed right now, you’re not alone!

 In this article, I’m going to share with you things we can do to relax and ease our mind.
 First, let’s go over how much COVID-19 is impacting our stress level.